Frequently Asked Questions:

 Again, I’m not very routine oriented, but I have developed a loose schedule (do you notice a theme here??) that seems to work well for me.

-- Mondays: Menu Plan with Gluten Free Recipe Roundup (a carnival that I host), Family or Life Post
+- Mondays: Menu Plan with Gluten Free Recipe Roundup, Family or Life Post

 - Tuesdays: Gluten Free Recipe, Best of Beauty

-- Wednesdays: Daily Mom Style (What I Wore That Week), Family or Life post
+- Wednesdays: What I Wore, Family or Life post

 I do not always have a post for each of these categories every week, and I will often will throw up another post in addition to those listed, if I have a product review or a life post that fits.
 I try to post once or twice a day on weekdays.
 Weekends are a crapshoot.
 It all depends on if I have time or not.
 I try to take it easy on the weekends and don’t pressure myself to post.